 If you’re making an effort to eat more seasonally this year, then this is the blog series for you.
 Each month I’ll try to demystify ‘seasonal eating’ with some simple info on what to eat now, and share some recipes and ideas for how to cook it.

-This month, my home cooking is all about stews, soups and British comfort classics; whilst on restaurant menus, I’ve been looking out for super-sustainable mussels, and hearty venison dishes.
-I’ve also been experimenting with growing Microgreens on a sunny windowsill.
+This month, my home cooking is all about stews, soups and British comfort classics; on restaurant menus, I’ve been looking out for root veg, super-sustainable mussels, and hearty venison dishes.

 SO WHAT’S IN SEASON IN THE UK IN FEBRUARY?

 Look out for UK-grown Apples, Beetroot, Brussels Sprouts, Carrots, Celeriac, Chicory, Jerusalem Artichokes, Kale, Leeks, Mushrooms, Onions, Parsnips, Pears, Purple Sprouting Broccoli, Red Cabbage, Salsify, Savoy Cabbage, Spring Greens, Spring Onions, Squash, Swedes, and White Cabbage.

 On the fish front, go for sustainably sourced Mackerel, Oysters, Clams, Mussels, Pollock, Bream and Whiting.
 I had ‘Moules Mariniere’ for lunch a couple of weeks ago and had almost forgotten how delicious it can be.